VoD and Africa - A review of existing VoD services, drivers, challenges and opportunities (July 2017 update)

 This report is ideal to prepare a business plan and convince investors and partners.

-The main report was initially released at the end of 2014 and the list of VoD platforms (in excel) has been updated in 2017.
+The main report was initially released at the end of 2014 and updated with the list of VoD platforms (in excel) in July 2017.

 Report's Key data: